Facebook Pixel Tracker

 • Inflation: Inflation is ongoing, potentially making whatever you earn as a freelancer worth less and less with each passing year.

 • Time equals value: You might be nervous about raising your freelance rates for existing clients, but consider that the longer you’ve worked with them, the more value you have.
-Customers are less likely to try and find someone else because they already know you.
+Customers are less likely to try to find someone else because they already know you.
 Making the change could be a challenge.

 When should I increase my rates?